-We start all our programs on Thursday, based on the most optimal planes schedule.
-The normal package is 8 days (7 nights), while the extended package lasts 11 days (10 nights).
-Other lengths and starting dates can be arranged but can be subject to the number of participants and sometimes higher fees.
+We start all our programs on Saturday, based on the most optimal planes schedule.
+The normal package is 9 days (8 nights), Other lengths and starting dates can be arranged but can be subject to the number of participants and sometimes higher fees.
 You should contact us about that here.

-Below you can check out a short description of each day in the schedule for the explorer option.
-Check out the prices and dates here.
-Bear in mind, the itinerary below is just a sample.
+Below you can check out a short description of each day in the schedule Bear in mind, the itinerary below is just a sample.
 The itinerary is actually never exactly the same as we shape it based on number of people, their level and wishes, weather and other factors.
 The region is so diverse and big, it offers us the luxury to be flexible.
 At the same time, this means you've got a high return value for your second trip: you may see completely different things in familiar environment.

 On this day everybody arrives to one of the designated airports.
 For convenience we will look at flights from London to Ljubljana or Trieste, which are plentiful.
 If multiple groups will come to Ljubljana airport, we will include a free tour of Slovenian capital while we wait for others to arrive.
 Ljubljana is a charmful, green and interesting little city with unique architecture and vibrant old town that will mesmerize you.